Where to Put Safety? Control Barrier Function Placement in Networked Control Systems: Conclusion

 \section{Conclusion}

-This work demonstrates that the placement of CBFs in NCS fundamentally affects both safety and performance.
+This work shows that the placement of CBFs in NCS fundamentally affects both safety and performance.
 We derived disturbance-tolerance bounds for local and remote CBF implementations and showed that predictive safety under delay yields stricter admissible disturbance levels.
 Simulations confirm that local CBFs provide superior robustness due to access to fresh state information, while remote MPC-CBF improves performance through anticipatory behavior, yet is more sensitive to disturbances.
-This establishes a fundamental trade-off between robustness and performance induced by architectural design.
-To address this limitation, we proposed a combined architecture that separates predictive performance from local safety enforcement.
-Our results indicate that this approach preserves safety under larger disturbances while retaining favourable control performance and smoothness.
-From a design perspective, local CBFs are preferable in delay- and disturbance-dominated settings, whereas MPC-CBF is advantageous when disturbances are small, and performance is critical.
-The combined architecture provides a practical compromise in uncertain networked environments.
-Future work includes analysing the implications of safety filter placement on the feasibility of the optimization problems, as well as validating the proposed architecture experimentally.
+The proposed combined architecture provides a practical compromise in uncertain networked environments.
+Future work includes analyzing the implications of safety filter placement on the feasibility of the optimization problems, more complex disturbances, and realistic network settings, as well as validating the proposed architecture experimentally.